mattbrendzel/simple-mvc/README.md

 ## "What is SimpleMVC?"

-SimpleMVC is a simple back-end framework that draws insipiration from Rails, Express, Ember, and Handlebars.
+SimpleMVC is a simple back-end JavaScript framework that draws insipiration from Rails, Express, Ember, and Handlebars.

-The following features have been implemented so far:

--   ROUTING

-    -   Parse query parameters from inbound requests.

-    -   Parse properties from the body of a POST or PATCH request.

-    -   Extract the method and URL of a request for routing.

-    -   Extract dynamic segments from routes.

-    -   Load in routes from an external config file (`config/routes.js`).

-    -   Handle multiple dynamic segments, and add the data from all such segments to the request parameters.

--   CONTROL

-    -   Create new custom Controllers by instantiating a Controller class and adding methods and properties.

-    -   Fire a specific method from a specific controller in response to a request.

-    -   Execute 'before_action' and 'after_action' callbacks, respectively,
-        before and after executing the controller action.

-    -   Define new 'before-action' and 'after-action' behaviors on the fly for any given action on any given controller.

-    -   Render a view after running the action (but before running 'after-action' callbacks).

--   VIEW

-    -   Render a static view template, with no interpolation.

-    -   Interpolate the values of variables that are direct properties of a given 'context' object.

-    -   Render inline helpers that change the properties of data passed in.

-    -   Render block helpers that manipulate inner HTML/template content.

-    -   Render partial templates within a larger template.

-    -   Load default partials and helpers (as part of the view engine), and define custom ones at the application layer.

-    -   Access and render nested properties (using '.' notation) of variables in the rendering context.

 ## Work Notes

-This project was started on Saturday, July 30 2016, and work was more or less abandoned in August 2016; I've reopened this project as of September 2018.

-Work still to be done:
+This project was started in July 2016 and worked on for about a month.
+I briefly revisited it in 2018, but had to put it on ice when I started a new job.
+As of January 2020, I have reopened this project to see if I can finish what I started.

+## FEATURE ROADMAP

+### Request Routing

+  - [x]   Parse query parameters from inbound requests.

+  - [x]   Parse properties from the body of a POST or PATCH request.

+  - [x]   Extract the method and URL of a request for routing.

+  - [x]   Extract dynamic segments from routes.

+  - [x]   Load in routes from an external config file (`config/routes.js`).

+  - [x]   Handle multiple dynamic segments, and add the data from all such segments to the request parameters.

-### Controllers
+### Request Handling

+  - [x]   Create new custom Controllers by instantiating a Controller class and adding methods and properties.

+  - [x]   Fire a specific method from a specific controller in response to a request.

+  - [x]   Execute 'before_action' and 'after_action' callbacks, respectively, before and after executing the controller action.

+  - [x]   Define new 'before-action' and 'after-action' behaviors on the fly for any given action on any given controller.

+  - [x]   Render a view after running the action (but before running 'after-action' callbacks).

--   [X] Finish making controllers abstract, so that all non-universal code lives in each specific controller file.
+  - [x]   Finish making controllers abstract, so that all non-universal code lives in each specific controller file.

--   [X] Handle rendering within the specific controller file.

-### Routing and Views

   - [ ]   Make views truly routeable by parsing nested URLs and nesting templates appropriately withing `<$outlet$>` tags.

   - [ ]   Handle requests for static assets (e.g. CSS stylesheets, favicons).

   - [ ]   Serve up error pages in the event of an error.

+### View Rendering

+  - [x]   Render a static view template, with no interpolation.

+  - [x]   Interpolate the values of variables that are direct properties of a given 'context' object.

+  - [x]   Render inline helpers that change the properties of data passed in.

+  - [x]   Render block helpers that manipulate inner HTML/template content.

+  - [x]   Render partial templates within a larger template.

+  - [x]   Load default partials and helpers (as part of the view engine), and define custom ones at the application layer.

+  - [x]   Access and render nested properties (using '.' notation) of variables in the rendering context.

+  - [x]   Handle rendering within the specific controller file.

-### Models/Data
+### Database Integration

+  - [ ]  Create and manage a connection with a Postgres database (eventually, more database types).

+  - [ ]  Create a SQL syntax generator for basic CRUD operations.

--   [ ] Define a model abstraction
+  - [ ]  Define a model abstraction and use it to perform SQL queries and operations.

+  - [ ]  Generalize the model by creating standardized methods for data manipulation.

+  - [ ]  Make models heritable.

-### App Management
+### General

   - [ ]  Further extend changes to the system's object model so that true inheritance is possible.

   - [ ]  Create a general error-handling system.

   - [ ]  Auto-load controllers, views, and models on startup by traversing the file tree.

   - [ ]  Add some kind of shortcut for resource routing.

   - [ ]  Add a command-line generator for creating new controller/model/view files.